jrvarma/markdown-glue/README.md

 will produce `markdown-for-latex-pdf-conversion.pdf`

+You can customize this shell script by modifying the three variables at the top. `TEMPLATE` can be set to your own `pandoc` template file to change the default `beamer` fonts, colours and styles.
+The `LATEX` variable can be changed from `xelatex` to `pdflatex` or something else.
+The variable `PDFVIEWER` can be set to automatically open the converted pdf file in that viewer.

 If you want to "weave" the output of `python` code into your `markdown` text using `pweave`, the shell script `pwv-pandoc` gets the job done by running `pweave`, `pandoc` and `latex` in succession:

     pwv-pandoc markdown-with-embedded-python-file-for-latex-pdf-conversion.pmd